 Tim Readman is a musician, singer, songwriter, producer and music journalist, originally from County Durham, England and now based in Vancouver BC.
-His musical output is eclectic and embraces a wide range of influences but most frequently he operates in the realm of folk/Celtic music.
+His musical output is eclectic and embraces a wide range of influences but most frequently he performs live in the realm of folk/Celtic music.
 He also records with a range of artists including Chronolord (Prog/Rock) and The Eventually Brothers (highly eclectic contemporary rock, pop and folk).
 See Discography for more information.

-He is the former leader of Canadian Celtic/folk favourites Fear of Drinking, with whom he recorded 3 albums, and has played for years with Canada’s Clown Princes of musical comedy, The Arrogant Worms.
+He is the leader of Canadian Celtic/folk favourites Fear of Drinking, with whom he has recorded 4 albums, and has played for years with Canada’s Clown Princes of musical comedy, The Arrogant Worms.

-Tim usually performs solo or in a duo with a fiddler, with musicians of the calibre of Shannon Johnson, Mairi Rankin, Jennie Bice and Shona Le Mottee having filled that role.
+In a live setting Tim usually performs folk/Celtic music solo or in a duo with a fiddler, with musicians of the calibre of Shannon Johnson, Mairi Rankin, Jennie Bice and Shona Le Mottee having filled that role.
 Currently he is performing with Prairie Wolfe of Podorythmie.
 He has an extensive repertoire of original songs and can also perform everything from traditional folk songs to more contemporary material.
 Tim has an infectious sense of humour and a real ability to engage an audience with his stories and songs.
 He can entertain in any setting, from concert hall to festival to house concert.

-He still performs from time to time with Fear of Drinking featuring co-front man Gerard Kerr.
-He also fronts a larger band featuring the Mad Pudding rhythm section of Boris Favre (bass) and Allan Dionne (drums).
+He still performs from time to time with Fear of Drinking featuring co-front man Gerard Kerr and multi-instrumentalist Tom Neville.
 His energetic and personable style makes him a superb front man.
 As a band leader he can always deliver a driving danceable show.

-Since emigrating to Vancouver BC he has worked with all sorts of musicians including Jimmy Kwan, Point Blank, Kavita, The Blinds, Craig McKerron and Video Barbeque, before returning to his beloved folk roots with seminal Canadian Celtic/folk favourites Fear of Drinking.
+Since emigrating to Vancouver BC he has worked with all sorts of musicians including Allison Russell, Jimmy Kwan, Point Blank, Kavita, The Blinds, Craig McKerron and Video Barbeque, before returning to his beloved folk roots with seminal Canadian Celtic/folk favourites Fear of Drinking.
 He has performed for 30+ years with The Arrogant Worms – as an opening act, as a replacement Worm, as part of their symphony orchestra show, as an accompanist on electric guitar and as road manager and dialect coach.
 Along with Andy Cooke he formed Chronolord to write and record Prog/Rock music.
 He has been writing with lyricist Alan Millen for many years and their projects include The Exiles (Newcastle United F.C. themed material), Newcastle Road (songs that celebrate The Beatles) and The Eventually Brothers (an eclectic mix of rock, pop and folk styles).

 Tim played guitar, sang and wrote material with renowned BC/Scottish fiddler Shona Le Mottée and produced her solo CD, Destination Grouville.
 He has also produced a number of CDs for other acts such as Fear of Drinking, Sensible Footwear, Tarkin, The Eventually Brothers, Millentrax, The Exiles and Massey 44.